pilotdeveloper/HIP/XXXX-deny-list-bill-of-rights.md

 - Who is the governing body?

-A grant is being proposed for DeWi to review and potentially fund to help establish a third party governing body.
-This grant will be used to fund the review body, the submission system, and the deny list management.
-This is a draft for the rules, the HIP for the governing body will be added later.
+A grant request will be proposed to potentially fund and establish a third party governing body.

+- Where do the fees for appeals go?

+Reviewing a hotspot that's added to a deny list is time consuming and the Helium team is currently overloaded with addition and removal requests.
+These fees will help fund a team of experts who will be motivated to review changes moving forward.

 # Deployment Impact
 [deployment-impact]: #deployment-impact